Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

   - from Juergen Seifert <seifert@htwm.de>

 This description has been written by Juergen Seifert <seifert@htwm.de>
-using information from the following Original CNet Manual
+using information from the woke following Original CNet Manual

 	      "ARCNET USER'S MANUAL for
 	      CN120A